LSWR G14 class: Background

-The continuing need to grasp the nettle in terms of Drummond's first two 4-6-0 classes meant that he went back to the drawing board to create yet another design.
-The LSWR's immediate traffic needs could not be covered by the relatively unsuccessful E14 class design of 1907, and the first Drummond 4-6-0 – the F13 class of 1905 – had been withdrawn from the heavy passenger services they were designed to undertake, as they would not 'run' and were heavy on coal, water and man-hours in terms of upkeep.
+The continuing need to improve upon Drummond's first two 4-6-0 classes meant testing out a new design based on their failures.
+The LSWR's immediate traffic needs could not be covered by the relatively unsuccessful E14 class of 1907, and the first Drummond 4-6-0 – the F13 class of 1905 – had been withdrawn from the heavy passenger services they were designed to undertake, as they would not 'run' and were heavy on coal, water and man-hours in terms of upkeep.
 However the problem of continually accelerating timetables to the South Coast ports remained, and any further engines of the E14 class could not be relied upon to uphold the heavy passenger services alone.

-It was once again clear that another 4-6-0 design was needed to bolster the strength of heavy express passenger locomotives available to the LSWR's operating department.
-Their proven ability to ply their trade at faster speeds, and their inherently better power-to-weight ratio on other lines, meant that Drummond decided to persevere with the concept.
-He also retained the four-cylinder layout.
-The resultant design was to become the G14 Class.
+It was still clear that another 4-6-0 design was needed to bolster the strength of heavy express passenger locomotives available to the LSWR's operating department.
+Their proven ability to pull heavy trains at faster speeds and their inherently better power-to-weight ratio on other lines made Drummond decide to continue with the concept.
+He also retained the four-cylinder layout, resulting in what became the G14 class.